zpscofield/young-jwstpipe/README.md

 ## Acknowledgements

 This project includes code or functionality derived from the [*jwst* project](https://github.com/spacetelescope/jwst), developed by the Space Telescope Science Institute (STScI) and the Association of Universities for Research in Astronomy (AURA).
 This project also incorporates algorithms from the [*ceers-nircam* project](https://github.com/ceers/ceers-nircam).

+This repository was created using version 1.16.1 of the JWST calibration pipeline.